 - Bend the knee of the top leg (left leg) and set that foot down in front of the bottom leg, which stays long on the ground.

-- Now raise the bottom leg slowly up and down so that the bar is lifting and lowering.
+- Now raise the bottom leg slowly up and down to lift and lower the bar.
 Perform 10-12 reps and switch sides.
 If it feels too easy, go to a heavier bar.

 1. Leg Press-Ups

 - Stand behind a bench, stool, low chair, or step.
 You can hold dumbbells in your hands for an extra challenge.

 - Place right foot on top of the bench, so the foot is flat.
 Lean slightly forward.